hanihusam/storybook-addon-apollo-client/README.md

 - If you're using Apollo Client 2.x or 3.x and Storybook 7.x use version 5.x
 - If you're using Apollo Client 2.x or 3.x and Storybook 8.x use version 7.x
 - If you're using Apollo Client 3.x and Storybook 8.3+ use version 8.x
+- If you're using Apollo Client 3.x and Storybook 9.x use version 9.x
+- If you're using Apollo Client 3.x and Storybook 10.x use version 10.x (requires Node 20.19+)

 ## Known issues